-This program, Under the administration of the PRHFA, this program helps Puerto Ricans acquire purchase homes through various support mechanisms., thereby increasing the level of homeownership in impacted communities and The HBA Program focuses on increasing the number of families that purchase safe and affordable housing, contributing to the long-term sustainability and viability of the communities across the Island.
+Under the administration of the PRHFA, this program helps Puerto Ricans acquire homes through various support mechanisms.
+The HBA Program focuses on increasing the number of families that purchase safe and affordable housing, contributing to the long-term sustainability and viability of the communities across the Island.